Junius Henderson

 Junius Henderson (April 1865 – November 4, 1937) was an American lawyer, judge, curator, and amateur malacologist who was the first Curator (a position eventually equivalent to Director) of the University of Colorado Museum of Natural History, of which he is considered to be the founder.
 He has been described as “a giant of natural history in early-day Colorado” who “cast an enormous intellectual umbra.”

 Early life and education

 Born in Marshalltown, Iowa, on April 30, 1865, Henderson was a ninth-generation American.
 He was of Scottish descent and was the son of a district court judge.
 By age 22, he was working as the editor of a small Washington newspaper.

-In 1892, he moved with his parents to Boulder, Colorado, where he worked in a law office.
-Two years later, he became a lawyer.
-By 1902 he had become a county judge and a law instructor at the University of Colorado.
+In 1892, he relocated with his parents to Boulder, Colorado, where he gained employment in a law office.
+Within two years, he attained his qualifications as a lawyer.
+By 1902, he had ascended to the roles of county judge and law instructor at the University of Colorado.

 He had always been avidly interested in nature, so when he discovered that the university's natural history collection was small and poorly maintained, with no official curator, he volunteered to take care of it.